k0sproject/k0s/docs/architecture.md

 ## Control plane

 MKE as a single binary acts as the process supervisor for all other control plane components.
 This means there's no container engine running on controllers and also no kubelet (by default).
-This means there is no way for a cluster user to schedule workloads onto controller nodes.
+Which means there is no way for a cluster user to schedule workloads onto controller nodes.

 ![MKE Controller processes](mke_controller_processes.png)